AndrewMicallef/AndrewMicallef.github.io/README.md

 This will be where I learn to make a 3D browser game in java script?
+Because my ex girlfriend was a massive influence on me and I can't actually think for myself.
 #Day 0:

  - [x] step one: make an object move across a canvas